maihd/odin-vmath/README.md

 - Let do it, copy this file and rename, add or remove as you need.
 I will do no license on this library.

 ### Where are the versions?
 - Based on the design goals, there are no changing the interfaces of library, no change or remove procedures.
-So this library no need versioning, rolling release be work as will.
+So this library no need versioning, rolling releases are worked as its' will.

 ### Contribution, discussions, suggestion to add more procedures?
 - Please do it, create an issue or pull request will be helped!